JorjaFox/website/content/_posts-old-blog/2009-10-12-jorja-fox-executive-producer.md

     - producer
 ---

-<strong>Rattle the Cage Productions</strong> is a video production group who raises awareness about animal and environmental protection issues.
+**Rattle the Cage Productions** is a video production group who raises awareness about animal and environmental protection issues.

 As this is a matter close to Jorja's heart, who can be surprised to find out that she's volunteering?